 In the seminar no topics will be handed out.
 Instead, students will use their own creative abilities to think of an interesting research question in the broad thematic field of bounded rationality.
-Based on this, you will design an experimental design for a lab or a field study, which is suited to test your hypothesis/answer your research question.
+Based on this, you are supposed to design an experimental design for a lab or a field study, which is suited to test your hypothesis/answer your research question.
 (Note: Carrying out the experiment itself is not part of the seminar.)

-Students will work in groups of up to four, depending on the total number of participants.
-If the process of group formation is unsuccessful, participants will be assigned to a group.
+Students will work in small groups of up to four persons, depending on the total number of participants.
+If the process of group formation is unsuccessful, participants can be assigned to a group (or in exceptional cases work as a single person on a topic).

-The seminar starts with an introductory (online) meeting on Tue, 19th April 2022 at 2pm.
+The seminar starts with an introductory (in-person) meeting on Tue, 18th April 2023 at 2pm (building 05.20, room 1C-01).
 The meeting is supposed to last for approx. 1-1,5h.
-The participation link will be sent to the final list of participants at a later point in time.
-Ideas for experiments or field studies will be presented in blocked events in the end of May 2022 (if possible in-person).
-Each presentation should last for max.
-20 minutes.
+Ideas for experiments or field studies will be presented in blocked events on Mon, 5th June 2023.
+Each presentation should last for approx. 20 minutes.
 Full attendance in all meetings is required for successful participation in the seminar.
-Seminar papers of 8-10 pages, as well as one (Bachelor) individual abstract with 75-100 words (Master: two individual abstracts with 75-100 words and 150-200 words) are to be handed in by the end of the semester.
+Seminar papers of 8 - 10 pages, as well as one individual abstract with 75 to 100 words, are to be handed in by the end of the semester.

-Please note that we will ask you for a brief motivation and - if possible - a short description of the topic you are interested in, in order to ensure a well-balanced variety in the seminar.
-Prior attendance of the courses "Behavioral Economics" and/or "Auction and Mechanism Design" is recommended, but not required.
-For further questions, please contact Dr. Hannes Rau (hannes.rau@kit.edu).
+Prior attendance of the courses "Economics and Behavior", "Game Theory" and/or other seminars at the chair is recommended, but not required.
+For further questions, please contact Dr. Hannes Rau (hannes.rau@kit.edu)